tomasitobambito/dungeonsreborn/README.md

 # Dungeons Reborn
-This is a mod that implements blocks and mobs from Minecraft Dungeons into Minecraft Java Editions.
+This is a mod that implements blocks and mobs from Minecraft Dungeons into Minecraft Java Edition.

 Current Mod Version: 1.20.5
 # Credits